Agenda

 2:45 pm - 3:30 pm

-Closing Keynote: Women in Security Leadership Panel: The Power of Sponsorship and Allyship
+Women in Security Leadership Panel: The Power of Sponsorship and AllyshipExpired

 Women leaders in security share their candid career journeys, highlighting the pivotal role that sponsorship and allyship have played in their professional growth.
-This session explores the people who made a difference by actively advocating for their success—opening doors, amplifying voices, and challenging barriers along the way.
+This session explores the people who made a difference by actively advocating for their success—opening doors, amplifying voices and challenging barriers along the way.
 Through real-world stories and practical insights, speakers will

 Tuesday, June 16, 2026